jewelsofthought/neshama/site/posts/parashot/Balak.md

 23:8] Balaam reiterates in v8, “How can I go against the Lord?”.
 And again in v12: “I must speak what the Lord puts into my mouth.”

 23:15] “I will be chanced (upon) here?” so says Balak.
-Is this referring to Balak or to G!d (using _Anochi_ - **אנוכי**)?
+Is this referring to Balak or to G!d (using _Anochi_ - [אנוכי]{dir="rtl})?
 He could also be referring to Balaam, as the chancer.
 Will I be tricked (chanced) here too?
 But he is correct, for it says: The Lord chanced upon Balaam.

 23:16] Again Balaam says he has no choice, but must speak the Lord’s words.